 Running your own business

-There is also a 4th part to being a driving instructor – running your own business.
+There is also a 4th part to being a driving instructor and that is running your own business.
 This is a vital part because without it you’ll never succeed as an instructor and will be one of many instructors that quits the job within months of qualifying.

-I’ve always found it stupid that so many training school and colleges are happy to just get you through the 3 DSA exams and then drop you right in at the deep end when you have no idea how to survive as an instructor.
+I find it stupid that so many training school and colleges are happy to just get you through the 3 DVSA exams and then drop you right in at the deep end when you have no idea how to survive as an instructor.
 Ask any questions about paying income tax, book keeping or self employment and they don’t want to know.
-My training includes a full course on all of those things and a lot more.

-All driving instructors are self employed, there’s no such thing as an instructor who works for a driving school.
+All driving instructors are self employed..
 Even if you work with a big school you’ll still be responsible for running your own business, paying your own tax, booking your pupils in and taking payments.

-Taking your first steps to being a driving instructor
+Taking your first steps to become a driving instructor

 That link will take you to the official DVSA site and guide you through the process.